 Understitch along the edge of the neckline facing to prevent the facing from showing on the right side of the blouse.

-Stay tuned because next up I’ll be showing you three ways to finish the internally edges of your facings beautifully.
+Stay tuned because next up I’ll be showing you three ways to finish the internal edges of your facings beautifully.
 You’ll want to sew facings on everything!

 - How to sew French darts

-- How to sew Neckline facings (covered in this tutorial!)
+- How to sew Neckline facings (this post!)